truenas/middleware/docs/userguide/index.rst

 The GUI has been reorganized as follows:

-* System → System Information is now System → Information.
+* :menuselection:`System --> System Information` is now :menuselection:`System --> Information`.

-* System → Settings has been divided into System → General, System → Advanced, System → Email and System → System Dataset.
+* :menuselection:`System --> Settings` has been divided into :menuselection:`System --> General`, :menuselection:`System --> Advanced`,
+  :menuselection:`System --> Email` and :menuselection:`System --> System Dataset`.

-* System → Sysctls and System → Tunables have been merged into System → Tunables.
-The "Type" field has been added to System → Tunables so you can specify whether a "Loader" or a "Sysctl" is being created.
+* :menuselection:`System --> Sysctls` and :menuselection:`System --> Tunables` have been merged into :menuselection:`System --> Tunables`.
+The "Type" field
+  has been added to :menuselection:`System --> Tunables` so you can specify whether a "Loader" or a "Sysctl" is being created.

-* NTP Servers has been moved to System → General.
+* NTP Servers has been moved to :menuselection:`System --> General`.

-* System → Settings → SSL has been moved to System → General → Set SSL Certificate.
+* :menuselection:`System --> Settings --> SSL` has been moved to :menuselection:`System --> General --> Set SSL Certificate`.

 * A new Tasks menu has been added and the following have been moved to Tasks: Cron Jobs, Init/Shutdown Scripts, Rsync Tasks, and S.M.A.R.T Tests.

 * A ZFS Snapshots menu has been added to Storage.

-* Services → Directory Services has been renamed to Directory Service and moved as its own item in the tree.
+* :menuselection:`Services --> Directory Services` has been renamed to Directory Service and moved as its own item in the tree.

-* Services → Directory Services → Domain Controller has been moved to Services → Domain Controller.
+* :menuselection:`Services --> Directory Services --> Domain Controller` has been moved to :menuselection:`Services --> Domain Controller`.

-* Services → LLDP has been added.
+* :menuselection:`Services --> LLDP` has been added.

 * Log Out has been moved from the upper right corner to the tree menu.

 The following features have been added or changed:

-* The "WebGUI -> HTTPS Port" field has been added to System → General.
+* The "WebGUI -> HTTPS Port" field has been added to :menuselection:`System --> General`.

-* The "System dataset pool" and "Use system dataset for syslog" fields have been removed from System → Advanced as these are now set in System
+* The "System dataset pool" and "Use system dataset for syslog" fields have been removed from :menuselection:`System --> Advanced` as these are now set in
-  → System Dataset.
+  :menuselection:`System --> System Dataset`.

-* A "Performance Test" button has been added to System → Advanced.
+* A "Performance Test" button has been added to :menuselection:`System --> Advanced`.

-* The "Directory Services" field is now deprecated and has been removed from System → General.
-FreeNAS® now supports the `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_ which provides support for multiple directory services.
+* The "Directory Services" field is now deprecated and has been removed from :menuselection:`System --> General`.
+FreeNAS® now supports the
+  `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_ which provides support for multiple directory services.

-* The "Rebuild LDAP/AD Cache" button has been removed from System → Advanced.
-It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service in Services → Directory Services.
+* The "Rebuild LDAP/AD Cache" button has been removed from :menuselection:`System --> Advanced`.
+It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service in :menuselection:`Services --> Directory Services`.

-* The "HTTP Proxy" field has been added to Network → Global Configuration.
+* The "HTTP Proxy" field has been added to :menuselection:`Network --> Global Configuration`.

-* A "Run Now" button has been added for the highlighted cron job in Tasks → Cron Jobs → View Cron Jobs.
+* A "Run Now" button has been added for the highlighted cron job in :menuselection:`Tasks --> Cron Jobs --> View Cron Jobs`.

-* An "Upgrade" button has been added to the available icons for a highlighted volume in Storage → Volumes → View Volumes.
+* An "Upgrade" button has been added to the available icons for a highlighted volume in :menuselection:`Storage --> Volumes --> View Volumes`.
 This means that you no longer need to upgrade a ZFS pool from the command line.

-* The "Domain logons" checkbox has been added to Services → CIFS.
+* The "Domain logons" checkbox has been added to :menuselection:`Services --> CIFS`.

-* The "Workgroup Name" field is deprecated and has been removed from Directory Service → Active Directory.
-The "Encryption Mode", "Certificate", and
-  "Enable" fields and the "Idmap backend" drop-down menu have been added to Directory Service → Active Directory.
+* The "Workgroup Name" field is deprecated and has been removed from :menuselection:`Directory Service --> Active Directory`.
+The "Encryption Mode", "Certificate", and "Enable" fields and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> Active Directory`.

-* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox, "Use default domain" field, and "Idmap backend" drop-down menu have been added.
+* The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from :menuselection:`Directory Service --> LDAP` and the "Enable" checkbox, "Use default domain" field, and "Idmap backend" drop-down menu have been added.

-* The "Enable" checkbox has been added to Directory Service → NIS.
+* The "Enable" checkbox has been added to :menuselection:`Directory Service --> NIS`.

-* The "Use default domain" and "Enable" checkboxes and the "Idmap backend" drop-down menu have been added to Directory Service → NT4.
+* The "Use default domain" and "Enable" checkboxes and the "Idmap backend" drop-down menu have been added to :menuselection:`Directory Service --> NT4`.

-* Directory Service → Kerberos has been added.
+* :menuselection:`Directory Service --> Kerberos` has been added.

-* The "Database Path" field has been moved from Sharing → Apple (AFP) Share → Add Apple (AFP) Share to Services → AFP.
+* The "Database Path" field has been moved from :menuselection:`Sharing --> Apple (AFP) Share --> Add Apple (AFP) Share` to :menuselection:`Services --> AFP`.

-* The "Zero Device Numbers" field has been moved from Services → AFP to Sharing → Apple (AFP) Share → Add Apple (AFP) Share.
+* The "Zero Device Numbers" field has been moved from :menuselection:`Services --> AFP to Sharing --> Apple (AFP) Share --> Add Apple (AFP) Share`.

-* The "Obey pam restrictions" has been added to Services → CIFS.
+* The "Obey pam restrictions" has been added to :menuselection:`Services --> CIFS`.

-* The "IP Server" field has been added to Services → Dynamic DNS.
+* The "IP Server" field has been added to :menuselection:`Services --> Dynamic DNS`.

 * Kernel iSCSI has replaced **istgt**.
 This improves support for VMWare VAAI acceleration and Windows 2012 clustering.

-* The "Enable TPC" field has been added to Services → iSCSI → Extents → Add Extent.
+* The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.

-* Services → iSCSI → Target Global Configuration has been reduced to three configuration options used by kernel iSCSI.
+* :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to three configuration options used by kernel iSCSI.

-* The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from Services → iSCSI → Targets → Add Target.
+* The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.

 * Support for Link Layer Discovery Protocol (LLDP) has been added.
 It allows network devices to advertise their identity, capabilities, and neighbors on an
   Ethernet LAN.